QuantumKitHub/MPSKit.jl/docs/src/man/parallelism.md

 and can even fail to clear the garbage before an `OutOfMemory` error occurs.
 In this case, often the best thing to do is disable the multithreading of MPSKit, specifically for the `derivatives`, as this seems to be the most memory intensive part.
 This is something that is under investigation, and hopefully will be fixed in the future.
+For now, a partial solution is to occasionally run the julia garbage collector via the finalize! function.